Florida Atlantic University Cyber infrastructure Plan

-- Compute capacity and capability
+Compute capacity and capability

-- Storage capacity protected from disaster and unauthorized access
+Storage capacity protected from disaster and unauthorized access

-- Access to expertise, advice, and training for each resource
+Access to expertise, advice, and training for each resource

 The Office of Information Technology currently supports four data centers, located in Boca Raton, Jupiter, Tallahassee, and Davie.
-These data centers provide central support for university activities such as email, web, and other associated services.
+These data centers provide central support for University activities such as email, web, and other associated services.
 High Performance Computing has resources in two data centers.
-The private cloud and academic computing servers are located in the 1900-square-foot data center on the Boca Raton campus.
+The private cloud and academic computing servers are located in the 1,900-square-foot data center on the Boca Raton campus.
 The KoKo HPC is located in a dedicated data center on the Jupiter campus.
-It is connected to the Jupiter network core at 10 Gb/s and has access to Florida Lambda Rail (FLR) and the other campuses using a 10 Gb/s network link.
+It is connected to the Jupiter network core at 10 Gb/s and has access to the Florida Lambda Rail (FLR) and other campuses using a 10 Gb/s network link.

 Compute and Storage Capacity

 Many current and future projects at FAU require the storage of large amounts of data and compute capacity to process the data.
 Over the past few years, it has been increasingly challenging for individual researchers and departments to provide the required storage and computational resource research needs.
 The complexity of the software and hardware, and the cost of housing and ongoing maintenance, make a shared infrastructure approach more cost-effective for the University and researchers.
 By seeking support from the subject-matter experts in the OIT HPC Group, faculty members and departments are better able to focus their resources on research and academics.